Darkelf2024/Darkelf-Retro-Lounge/AetherSX2_NetherSX2_Theory_vs_Real_World.md

 **Practical Takeaway**
 - Leave affinity control disabled on mobile devices unless a game requires it - Some games depend on it
+- Can alter the behavior regarding G/V stability

 ---